-School, College - A college, public school or private school giving regular instruction at least 5 days a week for eight or more months in the year.
+School, College - A college, or private school giving regular instruction at least 5 days a week for eight or more months in the year, not including Municipal Land Uses.

 Sediment - Solid material, either mineral or organic, that is in suspension, is transported, or has been moved from its site of origin by erosion.